 Fruit flies damage the larger proportion of agricultural production and even to crops grown in the gardens which are susceptible to attack by fruitflies.
 Commercial producers spend hundreds of millions of dollars on control measures and also suffered production losses.

-Tomatoes, melons, squash, grapes and other perishable items are often the cause of an infestation.
+Tomatoes, melons, mangoes, squash, grapes and other perishable items are often the cause of an infestation.
 Fruit flies are also attracted to rotting bananas, potatoes, onions and other products.

 You see, when the fruit is overripe or starts to go bad it begins to ferment, producing alcohol, which attracts fruit flies.
 They continue to gobble up the fermenting fruit, and in the process, lay hundreds of eggs which hatch into larvae in mere hours.